madonius/karlsruhe.freifunk.net/README.md

  - Install the dependencies by running `bundle`

 ## Building
- - Use `rake build`.
+ - Use `bundle exec rake build`.
 This will build the website to the `_site` directory

 ## Serving (to work locally)
- - Use `rake serve`.
+ - Use `bundle exec rake serve`.
 This watches files for changes and serves the website on http://0.0.0.0:4000/

 ## Testing
- - Use `rake test`
+ - Use `bundle exec rake test`
 State of the current master branch, powered by Travis-CI:
 [![Build Status](https://travis-ci.org/freifunk-darmstadt/darmstadt.freifunk.net.svg?branch=master)](https://travis-ci.org/freifunk-darmstadt/darmstadt.freifunk.net)